Managing property during coronavirus

 - Practice good respiratory hygiene - encourage everyone to avoid touching their mouth, eyes, and nose.
-Tissues need to thrown away in a bin, then hands cleaned.
-A “Catch it, bin it, kill it” poster is available (see useful resources section for download).
+Tissues need to be thrown away in a bin, then hands cleaned.
+A “Catch it, bin it, kill it” poster is available to download.

-- Regularly clean surfaces that are touched frequently - this includes door handles, handrails, tabletops, sinks, toilet areas, and kitchen surfaces.
+- Regularly clean surfaces that are touched a lot - this includes door handles, handrails, tabletops, sinks, toilet areas, and kitchen surfaces.
 You can clean with ordinary domestic products.

-- Maintain social distancing where possible - at the moment this means there should be at least 2 metres between individual people and between groups of up to 2 households.
-Where this is not possible people can keep 1 metre apart if protective measures, like face coverings, are used.
-You can accept bookings for events that can maintain social distancing, and where contact under 2 metres is minimised.
+- Maintain social distancing where possible - at the moment there should be at least two metres between individual people and between groups of up to two households.
+Where this is not possible people can keep one metre apart if protective measures, like face coverings, are used.
+You can accept bookings for events that can maintain social distancing, and where contact under two metres is minimised.
 Certain types of events cannot yet be held, for example, indoor performances, including drama, comedy and music that takes place in front of a live audience.